janishahota/IADAI203-1000129-JANISHA/README.md

   - **Survey Responses:** [Survey Responses](https://docs.google.com/spreadsheets/d/1tITG6otd43R4-TtBVDb-YIcT344-1RnAyPfEPYYo7Ao/edit?usp=sharing)
   - **Interview Audio Recording with Digital Nomads- Rahul and Roshini** [https://drive.google.com/file/d/1snWki00F0CfV0IkI0IWiL0iiEyU4URjG/view?usp=drive_link](https://drive.google.com/file/d/1snWki00F0CfV0IkI0IWiL0iiEyU4URjG/view?usp=drive_link)

-Conducting the Interview with Roshini and Rahul- Two digital nomads who have been travelling while working for the past
+Conducting the Interview with Roshini and Rahul- Two digital nomads who have been travelling while working for the past 4-5 years was very informative.
+Working as a Startup Manager and software engineer respectively, they have managed to find a balance between exploring a new country every few months and earning adequate income to sustain their family.
+When they're based in India, they work from 8-4 and spend their free time researching for their next trip and figuring out the necessities for at least 2 weeks.
+Then during their trip, they go through hassles like hotels being different than what they were advertised on apps such as Airbnb, Adago, Tripadvisor etc. Ensuring internet connectivity and finding physical sims is also a challenge.
+Some features they remarked to be missing in most digital nomad apps were reliable networking tools to meet other digital nomads, and a master app containing all the necessary information instead of downloading seperate apps for bookings, cabs, sims, translators etc.

 #### 2. Research:
 - Explored existing technological solutions like Rome2Rio, Airbnb, Nomadago, Wise, Remote Year, etc.
 - Identified appealing features such as coworking space finders, real-time language translators, tour guides, event finders, and e-SIM options for inclusion in the prototype.
-- Also identified key gaps in the market such as lack of budgeting features, few money management and planning tools, as well as reliable and safe networking tools.
+- Also identified key gaps in the market such as lack of budgeting features, few money management and planning tools, lack of guaranteed  internet connectivity as well as reliable and safe networking tools.

 #### 3. Defining:
 - Planned resources and developed the required creative and critical thinking mindset and using brainstorming techniques such as lateral thinking, SCAMPER Board, and Morphological Analysis for idea generation.